Quantum Error Correction for Beginners: The 3-qubit code: a good starting point for quantum error correction

-\end{widetext} In each case, after correction (based on the syndrome result), we are left with approximately the same state.
-A superposition of a ``clean state" with the logically flipped state, $\sigma_x\sigma_x\sigma_x\ket{\psi}$.
-The important thing to notice is the amplitudes related to the terms in the superposition.
-If we consider the unitary $U$ acting on a single, unencoded qubit, the rotation takes,
+In each case, after correction (based on the syndrome result), we are left with approximately the same state, a superposition of a ``clean state" with the logically flipped state, $\sigma_x\sigma_x\sigma_x\ket{\psi}$.
+Let us now examine in detail the amplitudes now associated with each term in these states.
+If we consider the unitary $U$ acting on a single, unencoded qubit, the rotation takes the state $\ket{\psi}$ to,

 Consequently, the fidelity of the single qubit state is,